 Billy Graham

-“Heaven, Hell, and Judgment Day”
+“Heaven, Hell, and the Judgment Day”

-On March 20, 1950, directly following the Columbia crusade, TIME magazine ran a somewhat less than flattering article about Reverend Graham in its Religion Section.
-The article referred to him as the “hawk-nosed, handsome Evangelist.
-Graham and his entourage looked disturbingly like something out of Hollywood…with his sharply cut double-breasted suits and high decibel ties.”
+Graham had his detractors.
+On March 20, 1950, TIME magazine ran a derisive news article in its Religion Section, calling him “the hawk-nosed, handsome Evangelist,” and further stated that, “Graham and his entourage looked disturbingly like something out of Hollywood…with his sharply cut double-breasted suits and high decibel ties.”

 “Dear Editors–There is a nasty implication in your remark about Graham’s reason for becoming a Baptist.
 In any case, why contrast that with his Calvinist education and upbringing?
 Baptists are Calvinists.”